A special Higgs challenge: Measuring the mass and production cross section with ultimate precision at FCC-ee: Introduction: State of the art

 The measurement of the Higgs boson mass, $m_{\rm H}$, with uncertainties much below 0.1\% has not been considered a priority so far in the current experimental and theoretical landscape: on the one hand, SM precision electroweak observables depend, via radiative corrections, only logarithmically on this quantity; and on the other hand, the current LHC experimental precision on Higgs coupling and width measurements is not particularly demanding in this respect for a sound theoretical interpretation.
-At FCC-ee, however, a measurement of $m_{\rm H}$ with the current $\pm125$\,MeV precision would translate into a parametric uncertainty of, e.g., 0.7\% on $\rm \sigma_{\rm ZH} \times BR(H \to b\bar b)$, which is more than twice larger than the expected statistical precision on this observable (Table~\ref{tab:HiggsMeasurements}).
+At FCC-ee, however, a measurement of $m_{\rm H}$ with the current $\pm125$\,MeV precision would translate into a parametric uncertainty of, e.g., 0.7\% on $\rm \sigma_{\rm ZH} \times BR(H \to b\bar b)$, which is more than twice as large as the expected statistical precision on this observable (Table~\ref{tab:HiggsMeasurements}).
 It is estimated~\cite{deBlas:2019rxi} that a 0.01\% precision on $m_{\rm H}$, i.e., $\mathcal{O}(10)$\,MeV, would be enough to predict Higgs boson absolute production cross sections and decay branching fractions with an accuracy sufficiently smaller than their corresponding expected statistical precision.
 This requirement is almost met by the precision of 20\,MeV ultimately reachable at HL-LHC~\cite{Cepeda:2019klc}.
-One notable exception is the determination of the electron Yukawa coupling via resonant $\rm e^+e^- \to H$ production at $\sqrt{s} = 125$\,GeV, for which a precision smaller than the SM Higgs total width of 4.1\,MeV is required~\cite{R1Enterria}.
-The opportunities and challenges to achieve such a precision on the Higgs boson mass at FCC-ee are examined in the following.
+One notable exception is the determination of the electron Yukawa coupling via resonant $\rm e^+e^- \to H$ production at $\sqrt{s} = 125$\,GeV, for which a precision smaller than the SM Higgs total width of 4.1\,MeV is required~\cite{dEnterria:2021xij}.

+The opportunities and challenges to achieve the relevant precisions on the Higgs boson mass and production cross section at FCC-ee are now examined.